weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 sidebar_position: 1
 ---

-# Adding Profile with GitOps
+# Installing Profile with GitOps

 ## Environment setup

-To add profiles with GitOps you will need to have completed the following environment setup.
+To install profiles with GitOps you will need to have completed the following environment setup.

  :white_check_mark: &nbsp;&nbsp; [Cluster](/docs/tutorial-basics/setup#kubernetes-cluster)